Norwegian Wood

 I wondered if she was trying to convey something to me, something

-she could not put into words - something prior to words that she could
+she could not put into words - something prior to words that she

 not grasp within herself and which therefore had no hope of ever

 turning into words.
-Instead, she would fiddle with her hairslide, dab at
+Instead, she would fiddle with her hairslide,

-the corners of her mouth with a handkerchief, or look into my eyes in
+the corners of her mouth with a handkerchief, or look into my eyes

 that meaningless way.
 I wanted to hold her tight when she did these

 things, but I would hesitate and hold back.
-I was afraid I might hurt
+I was afraid I might

 her.
 And so the two of us kept walking the streets of Tokyo, Naoko